On Enumerating Short Projected Models: Preliminaries

-and in an earlier work \nolinebreak \cite{DBLP:conf/ictai/MohleB18} we showed that during the enumeration process a generalization of the following always holds assuming we first split on variables in \nolinebreak \(X\) and then on variables in \(Y \cup S\) but never on variables in \nolinebreak \(T\):
+In an earlier work \nolinebreak \cite{DBLP:conf/ictai/MohleB18} we showed that during the enumeration process a generalization of the following always holds assuming we first decide variables in \nolinebreak \(X\) and then variables in \(Y \cup S\) but never variables in \nolinebreak \(T\):

 where \nolinebreak \(I\) is a trail over variables in \nolinebreak \(X \cup Y \cup S \cup T\).
 Obviously, also

 saying that whenever \nolinebreak \(I\) can be extended to a model of \nolinebreak \(P\), all extensions of it falsify \nolinebreak \(N\).
 This property is a basic ingredient of our dual model shrinking method.